Scooletz/blog.scooletz.com-posts/2020-06-08-capability-based-security.md

 ### The fallacy of the matrix

 One of the common approaches for addressing security are ACLs, which stands for Access Control Lists.
-They provide a mapping between a list of identities and the operations the process running under a specific identity can perform on a resource.
+They provide a mapping between a list of identities and the operations the process running under a specific identity can perform on a resource ([wiki article](https://en.wikipedia.org/wiki/Access-control_list) describing a single ACL as _a list of permissions attached to an object_).
 To make it clearer, one could draw a table to show how Alice, Bob and Malory (we're in the security land, we need Malory to have some fun) can interact with some files:

 |   | file.txt  |  file2.txt | secrets.txt  |
 |---|---|---|---|